 Accessibility means that course content is designed for all learners-including those with auditory, visual, mobility, or learning disabilities.
 Articulate Rise supports NVDA, JAWS, VoiceOver, and TalkBack screen readers and aims to follow Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
-You can learn about specific features and ongoing work to develop fully accessible courses in the Rise 360 Accessibility Conformance Report (https://articulate.com/ support/article/Rise-360-Accessibility-Conformance-Report-VPAT).
+You can learn about specific features and ongoing work to develop fully accessible courses in the Rise 360 Accessibility Conformance Report.

 Most of Articulate Rise's accessibility features such as keyboard navigation, buttons, links, and forms are built into the app and do not require input or decision-making from course developers.
 However, there are several accessibility considerations that are the responsibility of course developers.
-In the Capacity to Connect course, alt-text (text-based descriptions for images and other non-text content) are provided for all images and graphics.
+In the Starting a Conversation About Mental Health course, alt-text (text-based descriptions for images and other non-text content) are provided for all images and graphics.
 As well, all the videos include closed captioning.